BarbaraBoeters/barbaraboeters-project/README.md

 - Mapkit

 ## Instructions
 This app requires CocoaPods and Firebase.
 Install or simulate using Xcode.
 To simulate the functionality: (1) insert '0' at the interval in AddPlantViewController, (2) simulate a location (for example: London) and (3) add the plant, (4) go to GeoViewController (Map) and (5) simulate going to another place and back again.
+Note: The search function to choose your location doesn't seem to work well in the GeoViewController when running on the simulator.
+On the iPhone is does work.

 #### External Sources:
 Tutorials & Fora: